Mediation Process for Bounties

 Communication Guidelines

-Researcher: Can request status updates by reaching out to Cantina directly in the relevant bug report thread.
+• Status Updates: Researchers may request status updates in the relevant bug report thread.

 Last updated